ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 mkdir Types
 ```

-Next, create the a `Query.cs` file in the `Types` directory.
+Next, create the `Query.cs` file in the `Types` directory.
 Copy the following code into the new file.

 ```csharp title="/Types/Query.cs"
 namespace Demo.Types;